madeleineudell/LowRankModels.jl/README.md

     minimize sum_{(i,j) in obs} losses[j]((X'*Y)[i,j], A[i,j]) + sum_i rx(X[:,i]) + sum_j ry(Y[:,j])

-The basic mutable struct used by LowRankModels.jl is the GLRM.
+The basic type used by LowRankModels.jl is the GLRM.
 To form a GLRM, the user specifies

 * the data `A` (any `AbstractArray`, such as an array, a sparse matrix, or a data frame)